ropensci/mctq/README.md

 way the questionnaire data is shown in MCTQ publications, and by providing extensive and detailed documentation about each computation proposed by the MCTQ authors.
-The package also includes several utility tools to deal with different time representations (e.g., decimal hours, radians) and time arithmetic issues, along with fictional datasets for testing and learning purposes.
+The package also includes several utility tools to deal with different time representations (*e.g.*, decimal hours, radians) and time arithmetic issues, along with fictional datasets for testing and learning purposes.

 ## Prerequisites